Early Childhood Screening

 Social emotional skills

 This free screening gives you and your child an early connection to Prior Lake-Savage Area Schools.

 If your child has already been screened in HeadStart or in another school district, please provide the screening report.
 Children only need to be screened one time.
 Children do not need to be screened if they have an active IEP (Individualized Education Program).

 Conscientious Objection: Parents can choose to conscientiously object to screening for their child.
-If you object, please provide a signed statement indicating your conscientious objection screening (Minnesota Statutes, Section 121A.17, Subdivision 3(e).
+If you object, please fill out the Early Childhood Screening Conscientious Objection Form.
+(Minnesota Statutes, Section 121A.17, Subdivision 3(e).
 View Minnesota Statutes, section 121A.16-19 and Minnesota Rules, part 3530.3000-4310 for more information.

 3 Reasons to Screen at Age 3